-As CN recently achieved another milestone with the celebration of the 20th anniversary of its initial public offering, the Committee remains fully engaged in ensuring that CN's executive compensation remains anchored on a disciplined approach, linked to performance and is market competitive.
-The Committee and the Board of Directors believe that compensation outcomes are appropriate and in line with CN's disciplined approach to executive compensation.
-The Chair of the Human Resources and Compensation Committee and other members will be present during the Meeting to answer questions you may have about our executive compensation.
-We believe that our approach to executive compensation supports the execution of the Company's strategic plan and we remain committed to developing compensation programs that will continue to be aligned with our shareholders' long-term interests.
+The Committee and the Board of Directors believe that compensation outcomes are appropriate and aligned with CN's approach to executive compensation.
+The Committee remains fully engaged in ensuring that CN's executive compensation remains anchored to a disciplined approach, linked to performance, and is market competitive.
+The Chair of the Human Resources and Compensation Committee and other members will be present during the Meeting to answer questions you may have about CN's executive compensation.
+We believe that our approach to executive compensation supports the execution of the Company's strategic plan, and we remain committed to developing compensation programs that will continue to be aligned with our shareholders' long-term interests.